 Palace on Wheels Cost: Train Ticket Price

 The Palace on Wheels price starts at $3,500 USD in the low season and could go up to $12,600 USD during the peak season.
 It is considered the cheapest luxury train in India.
 If you are traveling with a friend or your partner, you can share the cost of the room.
-Depending on the cabin that you will choose, the Palace on Wheels price should be between $7,000 USD and $12,600 USD total.
-You can check current prices here.
+Depending on the cabin that you will choose, the Palace on Wheels price should be between $7,000 USD and $12,600 USD in total.

 Palace on Wheels: Why it is a Must